Yoshihiro Inoue: Execution

 Until March 14, 2018, all 13 death row inmates in the Aum Shinrikyo case, including Inoue, were incarcerated at the Tokyo Detention House.

 However, in January 2018, the criminal trial of the Aum Affair was concluded with the confirmation of Katsuya Takahashi's life imprisonment, and on March 14 of the same year, seven of the 12 death row inmates, excluding Shoko Asahara, were transferred to five other correctional facilities with execution chambers.

 Inoue and Tomomitsu Niimi were transferred to the Osaka Detention House on March 14, 2018.
 On March 15, 2018, the day after the transfer, he filed a request for a retrial with the Tokyo High Court, saying, "I want to make it clear that the facts are different, not to avoid the death penalty."

 According to some reports, Inoue was behaving politely even when the execution was approaching, but on the other hand, he was sweating abnormally and was incontinent every night, and was emotionally unstable because he was scared of the execution.

 He was executed at Osaka Detention House at the age of 48, on the morning of July 6, 2018.
 His body was cremated two days later after being taken in by his parents.
 A false rumor was circulated that Inoue did not expect the death penalty, based only on his last words, "I never thought it would come to this."
-Inoue's funeral was held at the Okazaki branch of the Jodo Shinshu sect, with which he had a longstanding relationship.
+Inoue's funeral was held at the Okazaki branch of the Jodo Shinshu sect, with which he had a longstanding relationship.And his final words before execution is, "First of all、Good" (まずは、 よし).